pictures from the website of the Musée du Pays Foyen

-At his farm, located near Sainte-Foy-la-Grande (Aquitaine area, France), Franck Barret (1909-1988) had a museum where he exhibited his sculptures.
+At his farm, located near Sainte-Foy-la-Grande in the Aquitaine area in France, Franck Barret (1909-1988) had a museum where he exhibited his sculptures.

 Life and works

 Born in the community of Saint-Antoine-de-Breuilh in a well to do family of farmers, as a young man Barret was a fan of cycle racing and he wanted a career in this sport.
 However, due to an accident, in 1934 he had to abandon this ambition.

 So he focused upon farming and became the owner of a farm near Sainte-Foy-la-Grande.

 After World War II, when he was in his late thirties, Barret got dreams and visions, which may have troubled him, but which anyway led him to depict in sculptures what he saw in his dreams.